 There are large and important unmet medical needs in chronic pain treatment.
-Prescription pain medications and over-thecounter therapies are often inadequate and can lead to other health issues.
-We believe that controlled, personalized, neurostimulation to suppress pain provides an important complement to pain medications.
-As a medical device company with unique experience in designing devices to manage and alter peripheral nerve function, we believe we are well positioned to make neurostimulation widely available to chronic pain sufferers.
-We have direct experience with neuro-stimulation through our prescription SENSUS wearable pain management device which has been on the market for the past two years.
+Prescription pain medications and over-the-counter therapies are often inadequate and can lead to other health issues.
+We believe that controlled, personalized, neuro-stimulation to suppress pain provides an important complement to pain medications.
+As a medical device company with unique experience in designing devices to manage and alter peripheral nerve function, we believe we are well positioned to make neuro-stimulation widely available to chronic pain sufferers.
+We have direct experience with neuro-stimulation through our prescription SENSUS wearable pain management device which has been on the market for the past two and a half years and Quell, our over-the-counter, or OTC, wearable device for pain relief which was launched in the second quarter of 2015 and builds upon the core SENSUS neuro-stimulation technology.

-Our primary objective for 2015 is revenue growth.
-We expect this to be led by the successful introduction and market adoption of a new over-the-counter analgesic category featuring Quell, our wearable device for pain relief which builds upon the core SENSUS neuro-stimulation technology.
-We also expect an important contribution to revenue growth from DPNCheck, our rapid, accurate diagnostic test for diabetic peripheral neuropathy, which we previously referred to as NC-stat DPNCheck.
+Our primary objective is revenue growth.
+We expect this to be led by the successful market adoption of Quell.
+We also expect an important contribution to revenue from DPNCheck, our rapid, accurate diagnostic test for diabetic peripheral neuropathy.

-Our key business strategies for 2015 include:
+Our key business strategies include:

-Driving Commercial Adoption of Our Proprietary Products.
+Driving Commercial Adoption of Key Proprietary Products.